huyz/chromium-search-sync/README.md

 **Development:** Mostly AI-coded, but extensively human-reviewed and tested

-**Bug Reports:** Include `--smoke-test` output when reporting issues on [GitHub](https://github.com/mcgroarty/brave-search-sync/issues)
+**Bug Reports:** Include `--smoke-test` output when reporting issues on [GitHub](https://github.com/mcgroarty/chromium-search-sync/issues)

 ## Overview

-**brave-search-sync** is a cross-platform command-line tool that helps you manage custom search engines across multiple Brave Browser profiles.
-If you use multiple profiles and want to keep your search engine shortcuts synchronized, this tool automates the process by reading from and writing to Brave's SQLite databases.
+**chromium-search-sync** is a cross-platform command-line tool that helps you manage custom search engines across multiple Chromium-based browser profiles (Brave and Chrome).
+If you use multiple profiles across different browsers and want to keep your search engine shortcuts synchronized, this tool automates the process by reading from and writing to the browsers' SQLite databases.

 ## Purpose

-When you have multiple Brave Browser profiles (personal, work, hobby, etc.), manually keeping custom search engine shortcuts in sync becomes tedious.
+When you have multiple Chromium-based browser profiles (Brave and Chrome across personal, work, hobby, etc.), manually keeping custom search engine shortcuts in sync becomes tedious.
 This tool solves that problem by:

-- **Discovering all profiles** automatically across different operating systems
+- **Discovering all profiles** automatically across different browsers and operating systems
 - **Reading search engines** from each profile's database
 - **Synchronizing shortcuts** by copying the newest version to all profiles
 - **Managing shortcuts** through command-line operations